Rei-SwitchBot/faq/en-us/Circulator Fan.md

 The blades aren't suitable for water cleaning due to their built-in motor.
 Kindly use a cloth to wipe them clean.

+---
+### Troubleshooting SwitchBot Battery Circulator Fan Is Offline and Cannot Be Operated in the Switchbot App.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please try unplugging and plugging in the AC power cable to check if the circulator can start.
+2. The circulator is a Bluetooth-enabled device.
+When used without a hub, you can operate it through the SwitchBot app when near the device.
+However, if you are away from home, the device will appear offline in the app.
+3. When used with a hub product, please make sure that the hub is placed within the circulator's Bluetooth range and is connected to a stable Wi-Fi network.
+4. Please use the latest version of the SwitchBot app from the app store.
+Note that the Beta version of the app may cause unstable connections.
+Thank you for your understanding.